THE FROZEN HEART

 The process wasn’t quick.
 It was, however, graceful.
 The Captain invited me to watch from the bridge as the immense creature slowly unfolded itself.
 It looked like a bird.
 Not one that had hatched on any known world, but still, a bird.
 Huge continent sized feathers spread slowly out from it as the atmosphere collapsed inward, forming a sapphire blue haze all over its forward edge.
 The white was eye searing, brilliant and growing brighter as it turned towards the system’s sun and away from us.
 “Where’s it going, Helm?”

-“Hard to tell.
+“Hard to tell, Captain.
 It’s pointed deeper into the Beta Quadrant.
 Mu Pavonis, maybe.”
 The creature, Snowbird as the Captain referred to it, built up speed, faster and faster it went as solar gravity dragged it in.
-It glowed, brighter, brighter, a brilliant coma building up behind it as it reflected almost all of the solar energy, but not all… body narrowing, becoming almost a needle 80 thousand miles long… and then, just as it was about to cross the edge of the sun, it jinked, ever so slightly… and jumped to warp.
+It glowed, brighter, brighter, a brilliant coma building up behind it as it reflected almost, but not all, of the solar energy hitting it… body narrowing, becoming almost a needle two fifths of a light second long… and then, just as it was about to cross the edge of the sun, it jinked, ever so slightly… and jumped to warp… a warp faster than even the fastest ship in Starfleet could go.

-“Well, that was impressive.”
-Said the Captain.
-“Hope next planet we come across we get a warmer reception.”
+“Well, that was impressive,” said the Captain.
+“Hope next planet we come across gives us a warmer reception.”
 Everyone on the bridge groaned… except the Lt Commander, who chuckled.

 And that’s how I got my first commendation as S’Janus, the Star Cross.
-Oddly enough, it felt good, even though I’d gotten medals before, lots of them over the last 6 jumps in fact.
+Oddly enough, it felt good, even though I’d gotten medals before, lots of them over the last 6 jumps in fact, somehow, I felt I’d really earned this one.

 Next: Episode Two